 11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 Compared to other tropical fruits, pineapples are a real nutritional miracle.
-It is refreshing, sweet-sour, and juicy.
-Here you will learn everything about pineapple benefits and its side effects.
-In addition, you get valuable tips for purchase and storage and preparation.
+They are refreshing, sweet-yet-sour, and juicy to boot.
+Read on to learn everything there is to know about the benefits of the fruit and its side effects too.
+In addition, we’ve put together some valuable tips to help you when buying, storing and preparing pineapple.

-Pineapple is not only the perfect refreshment in summer; it’s also super healthy and brings a lot of benefits to your body.
+Not only is pineapple the perfect refreshment in summer, it’s also super healthy and has a lot of benefits for your body.

 Interesting Facts about Pineapple

-The pineapple plant originated in South America.
-More precisely; in Paraguay and southern Brazil.
+The pineapple plant originated in South America, in Paraguay and southern Brazil to be precise.
 Did you know that nanà means fruit in the Guarani language?

-The exterior of the southern fruit resembles a pine cone, which is why it is called a pineapple.
+The exterior of the tropical fruit resembles a pine cone, which is why it is called a pineapple.

 It was not until the 15th century that the delicious fruit found its way to Europe.
 This was thanks to the sailors, for whom the vitamin C bomb was a real blessing on long voyages.
 From Europe, Spanish sailors eventually brought the tropical fruit to India.

-Nowadays, pineapples are grown mainly in tropical regions such as Costa Rica, Brazil, the Philippines, Thailand, Indonesia and India.
+Nowadays, pineapples are mainly grown in tropical places, such as Costa Rica, Brazil, the Philippines, Thailand, Indonesia and India.

 Varieties of Pineapple